 Our goal is to have SUNY Cortland’s audiences equate these attributes with the College and equate the College with these attributes.

 Distinctive attributes represent the extraordinary and unique characteristics that make SUNY Cortland distinctive from other institutions.

 Quality of student life

-As a noun: Student leaders, award-winning students, faculty and staff, scholarship, Honors Convocation, Honors Program, Scholars’ Day, published authors, grant recipients, successful alumni, athletic prominence, etc.
+As a noun: Student leaders, award-winning students, faculty and staff, scholarship, Honors Convocation, Honors Program, Transformations: A Student Research and Creativity Conference, published authors, grant recipients, successful alumni, athletic prominence, etc.

 As a verb: Peer mentors, faculty mentors, civic engagement, service-learning, volunteer organizations, social cause organizations, leading researchers, etc.

-Study abroad, internships, research with faculty, Transformations, community service, civic engagement, service-learning, practicum/student teaching, independent study, volunteer organizations, clubs and organizations, the Outdoor Education Center, NeoVox, etc.
+Study abroad, internships, research with faculty, Transformations: A Student Research and Creativity Conference, community service, civic engagement, service-learning, practicum/student teaching, independent study, volunteer organizations, clubs and organizations, the Parks Family Outdoor Center, etc.

 Highly rated health and counseling services, increased diversity, internationalizing the campus, more than 100 clubs and organizations, new and renovated residence halls, arts and cultural events (CALS), recreational sports and fitness facilities, the Health Fair and Community Bike Program, dining options, etc.